Department of Design and Environments

 General Education: Humanistic and Artistic Ways of Knowing

 Drawing and graphic techniques traditional to the practice of landscape architecture and design thinking; emphasis on conceptual and analytical graphics, plan section/elevation, perspective illustration and color rendering; introduction to digital technology presentation tools.
-(Spring only)
+Typically Offered: Spring.

 Credit arranged